smcclab/smc-course/_resources/01-faq.md

 If you want to enrol in LENS as a MUSI2205 student, you still need to email Ben to register your interest.

-## Will I need a permission code?
+## Will I need a permission code? {#will-I-need-a-permission-code}

-Yes.
-If you're enrolling in COMP2710 or 6740 then you will get a permission code in week 1 after you've signed the course Independent Study Contract.
+No, you don't need to get a permission code for the course ahead of time.
+If you're enrolling in COMP2710 or 6740 then all you have to do is turn up to the week 1 [workshop session]({% link _workshops/index.md %}), sign the study contract and then we'll enrol you in ISIS directly.
+This does mean that you won't be enrolled in the course on ISIS until week 1, but that's ok---all the course info you'll need is on this website.

 If you're enrolling in MUSI2205 you'll need to organise a permission code through your course convenor.

 ## Do we use Wattle in this course? {#wattle-site-for-this-course}